You are using an outdated browser.

 Research shows that after trauma, not only can we bounce back—we can bounce forward.
 This is called post-traumatic growth, and it's more common than we might think.

-The concept of post-traumatic stress is a familiar topic for many, but far fewer are aware of the possibility for post-traumatic growth.
 COVID-19 left many of us navigating a new normal.
 Millions of people around the world have experienced a significant loss of someone or something important to them.
 Many people are feeling anxious, experiencing burnout, or grieving a sense of normalcy.
 But research shows that stress and growth can co-exist—and in fact, we can grow from some of the most difficult experiences of our lives.
 In this moment, we might experience post-traumatic growth.

 Even as we’ve struggled, we’ve grown.
 Throughout the pandemic, communities and individuals have mobilized to support each other.
 Businesses have adapted nearly overnight.
 Caregivers have become remote-learning teachers.
 Community fridges and other forms of mutual aid have supported some of the most vulnerable.